 Resources for writers and editors

 The resources listed on this page are available online.
-They are all worthy resources that I discovered over the years as I searched or browsed for advice, ideas, inspiration or answers about editing and writing.
-I saved the best of them, and now I'm sharing.
+They are all worthy resources that I have discovered over the years while searching or browsing for information, ideas, inspiration or answers about editing and writing.
+I have saved the best of them and now I'm sharing.
 To access a resource, click on the blue text.
 To suggest a resource to include in this list, please contact me.

 Academic writing and editing

 30 tips for successful academic research and writing

 Helpful advice and tips from sociologist Deborah Lupton in her blog, This Sociological Life.